innovint/djangocon-2025-mutable-event-sourcing/README.md

     aggregates = WineLot.objects.filter(id__in=edited_action.involved_wine_lot_ids).only("id")

     # This helper function will load the state of the aggregates at the time just before the edited action, and it will
-    # also mark that were created by the original version of the edited action for deletion in the AggregateRepository.
+    # also mark events that were created by the original version of the edited action for deletion in the AggregateRepository.
     aggregates_by_id = load_editable_aggregates_at_time_and_point(
         aggregates,
         occurred_at=edited_action.effective_at,